sharpsy/rsdo_semantic_shift_detection/README.md

 **Outputs:**<br/>
-**An image showing a distribution of word usages for each target word** <br/>
+**1.)
+An image showing a distribution of word usages for each target word** <br/>
-**A tsv document per each target word containing information about sentences in which it appeared and into which cluster was each usage clustered** <br/>
+**2.)
+A tsv document per each target word containing information about sentences in which it appeared and into which cluster was each usage clustered** <br/>